hhammadansari/search-algorithms/README.md

 - Spaces (` `) representing open paths.

 ### 2. Run the Maze Solver
+To solve the maze place your file in `gui.py` for GUI based representation OR

 Execute the script to solve the maze:
 ```sh
 python solve.py